 Hypocrite Of The First Order?
 Mocking Of Stars From Humble Backgrounds While Simping For Suriya & Preaching Against Nepotism

-In his movie Naanum Rowdy Dhaan, RJ Balaji used comic dialogues to take jabs at films that had flopped, including Suriya’s Anjaan and actor Jiiva’s Mugamoodi.
+In Naanum Rowdy Dhaan’s movie, RJ Balaji used comic dialogues to take jabs at flopped films, including Suriya’s Anjaan and actor Jiiva’s Mugamoodi.
 At one point, he humorously remarked, “I have five tickets for Anjaan—are you coming?
 And for Mugamoodi, I have three tickets—will you come for that at least?”
-When the other person asks who is that, he cheekily replied, “It’s Dhananjayan.”
+When the other person asks who he is, he cheekily replies, “It’s Dhananjayan.”
 Balaji didn’t just mock the movies but also targeted the producers behind them.
 Now, however, he’s calling on political netizens to refrain from causing uproar over films.

 Badmouthing Rajinikanth

-RJ Balaji said, “I’ve been I have been waiting for 25 years for Rajinikanth to enter politics.
+RJ Balaji said, “I’ve been waiting for 25 years for Rajinikanth to enter politics.
 I have lost my patience now.
-If I ask my 65-year-old father-in-law to do 10 things, he can do only two of them.
+If I ask my 65-year-old father-in-law to do ten things, he can do only two.
 He had no strength in body or mind to do more than that.
-So my father-in-law spends his time playing with his grandchildren.
+So, my father-in-law spends his time playing with his grandchildren.
 I am not talking about the embarrassment of Rajinikanth entering politics.
-But what kind of projects can Tamil Nadu expect from him.
+But what kind of projects can Tamil Nadu expect from him?
 I guess we can’t expect much from him now.
 Laura was a great cricketer.
 But can he play like that now?
 So is Rajini’s politics.

-Balaji pointed out that the 1992 film Mannan depicts Vijayashanthi, a successful businesswoman, as arrogant and negative, while Khushbu, who plays a homemaker, is shown in a positive light.
-He also criticized Padayappa (1999) for portraying Soundarya, a gentle, housework-focused character, favorably, while casting Ramya Krishnan’s Neelambari, an educated and independent woman, in a negative role.
+Balaji pointed out that the 1992 film Mannan depicts Vijayashanthi, a successful businesswoman, as arrogant and negative, while Khushbu, who plays a homemaker, is shown positively.
+He also criticized Padayappa (1999) for portraying Soundarya, a gentle, housework-focused character, favourably while casting Ramya Krishnan’s Neelambari, an educated and independent woman, in a negative role.
 Balaji emphasized the need for films to evolve in how they represent strong, independent women.

 Jealous Much?
 RJ Balaji Mocked Sivakarthikeyan

 Similarly, actor Sivakarthikeyan became a target of mockery from RJ Balaji.
-Sivakarthikeyan back then was under intense pressure from the producers he worked with at that time who had placed several hurdles in releasing his subsequent film.
+Back then, Sivakarthikeyan was under intense pressure from the producers he worked with, who had placed several hurdles in releasing his subsequent film.
 At the audio launch of his film Remo and in a few other stages, he had become emotional.
-However RJ Balaji chose to make fun of Sivakarthikeyan crying and later apparently apologized for his comments.
+However, RJ Balaji chose to make fun of Sivakarthikeyan crying and later apparently apologized for his comments.

 Mocking Actor Satheesh